 This Nantucket style home has a rather New England exterior, don’t you think?
 Although the street the home sits on is filled with other attractive homes, this exterior is unique to our area and stands out.
 The home immediately brought me back to our family vacations in Cape Cod.

-Although the cost of living and homes in Raleigh (in general) is lower than the rest of the US, this home is nestled in the best location you can get for proximity to what Raleigh has to offer.
+Although the cost of living and homes in North Carolina is generally lower than the rest of the US, this home is nestled in the best locations you can get for a Raleigh lifestyle.